marcjwo/bi-fabric/README.md

 $ ./getting_started/create_terraform_state_bucket.sh
 ```

-Finally, we need to create a \*.tfvars to let terraform know what to deploy:
+Finally, we need to create a \*.tfvars to let terraform know what to deploy.
+Being in the main folder of the repo, just type `touch terraform.tfvars` (or any other name you prefer)!

 ```
 project_id                        = <Your Project ID